R5C-V15T6AMD5S/mint-i3-gaps/README.md

 # Dotfile for Linux Mint 20.2 [i3-gaps]

 ## A description of what the project is for.
-- My first ricing of the Linux Mint that I use on my own.
-I got the inspiration from the /r/unixporn.
+- My first attempt at ricing Linux Mint that I use as a daily driver.
+Inspiration came from https://www.reddit.com/r/unixporn/ .

 ## Screenshots